 An awesome corn souffle topped with duck confit and more choclo, or peruvian corn, which is much bigger and more savory than your standard corn on the cob.

-Similar to the papa rellena, but stuffed peppers instead of potatoes.
-Good news: it comes topped with a bunch of mozzarella cheese and potato au gratin underneath.
+The rice-stuffed peppers are topped with a bunch of mozzarella cheese and have a potato au gratin underneath.
 We’re fans.

 A seafood and rice dish with shrimp, calamari, scallops, octopus, onion, red bell pepper, garlic, peas, and a pepper puree.
-Like a Peruvian paella.
 Good for seafood lovers.

-Peruvian chicken marinated with pepper, garlic, beer, and soy sauce, and served with fries.
-The rules of generally ordering chicken at a French restaurant also apply here.
-Good chicken.
+Chicken marinated with pepper, garlic, beer, and soy sauce, and served with fries.
+Order this.